agsb/jelly/README.md

 Jelly is a concept, a alternative computer with a diferent paradigm, not for performance but for design.

-Jelly is a minimal DIY 8-bit CPU made with TTL chips, to perform computations using sequential access tapes.
+Jelly is a minimal DIY 8-bit CPU made with CMOS chips, to perform computations using sequential access tapes.

 ## What is it ?